jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/accountSettings/accountSettings.rst

 Settings
 ========

 Settings is a page with account properties that help to identify and manage the account.
 Data from account is used for mailboxes creation and billing.
-From here you can :ref:`manage your accounts <accountSettings>`, :ref:`configure domains <domains>`, :ref:`add SSO providers <ssoProviders>`, :ref:`create external links <externalLinks>`, :ref:`configure password policy <passwordPolicy>`, and :ref:`manage cloud signatures <cloudSignature>`.
+From here you can :ref:`manage your accounts <accountSettings>`, :ref:`configure domains <domains>`, :ref:`add SSO providers <ssoProviders>`, :ref:`create external links <externalLinks>`, :ref:`configure password policy <passwordPolicyConfig>`, and :ref:`manage cloud signatures <cloudSignature>`.

 .. image:: pic_accountSettings/settings.png
    :width: 600